 In 1994, scientists from the University of California studied a lotus seed that was 1200 years old, found in a dry lakebed in northeastern China.
 Amazingly, the seed was germinated and is still growing!
 This demonstrates how powerful lotus seeds are.

 Lotus seeds have the ability to help skin regenerate.
-In part, this is due to the potent enzyme L‑isoaspartyl methyltransferase which works to reinstate protein levels that have been impaired due to the aging process.
+In part, this is due to the potent enzyme L‑isoaspartyl methyltransferase which works to reinstate protein levels that have been impaired due to the ageing process.

 The seeds also contain a flavonoid called kaempferol that has been shown to reduce collagen degradation and increase the protein levels that are required for a healthy skin.